Westvleteren Brewery: Beers

 Until 1999, the brewery also produced a 6.2% ABV dark beer and a lighter 4° which served as the monks' table beer, but these were replaced by the Blonde.
-The 8 and 12 are bottle conditioned and are considered to have a long shelf life, with some drinkers preferring the taste when the beers have been stored for several years.
-The ingredients are yeast, hops, malt, sugar, caramel and water.
+The 8 and 12 are bottle conditioned and considered to have a long shelf life, with some drinkers preferring the taste when the beers have been stored for several years.
+The ingredients are yeast, hops, malt, candi sugar and water.

-The bottles have been sold without labels since 1945.
-All of the legally required information is printed on the crown tops.
-Because of this lack of space, Westvleteren beers are the only Trappist beers that do not have the official Trappist logo displayed on the bottle.
-The logo is only printed on the distinctive wooden crates.
-Any bottles that are labelled have had them added unofficially by others.
-For example, some importers into the United States label the bottles in order to comply with local regulations.
+Historically the beers were identified only by the colour of the bottle cap.
+Labels were introduced in August 2022.

 Availability

 Buyers were originally limited to ten 24-bottle crates of the beer per car, but as the beer increased in popularity, this was first reduced to five, then to three and now to two or one crates.
 For the Westvleteren 12 in 2009, it was limited to one case.
 When making an order now, the type and quantity of beer available for sale are revealed.
-Sales are limited to one order every 60 days per person per license plate and phone number.
-Also, the beer must be reserved online through the abbey's website, with registration weeks or even months before the planned pick up date.
+Sales are limited to one order every 30 days per person per license plate and phone number.
+The beer must be reserved online through the abbey's website, with registration weeks before the planned pick up date.
 The online system has replaced the "beerphone" in 2019.
 The monks do not sell beer to individuals who drive up to the abbey hoping to purchase beer.
 The reason for this is to eliminate commercial reselling, and hence give all visitors a chance to purchase the product.

 The current production is 475 kilolitres (60,000 cases) per year, and has remained the same since 1946.

 Aside from the brewery itself, the only other official sale point for the beer is the abbey-owned In de Vrede, a cafe and visitor's centre opposite the abbey.
 All beers can be bought there for immediate consumption or take-away, depending on availability (however, prices are higher than at the abbey).
 Often there is no beer available at the shop.
 The shop also sells cheeses made at the abbey, yeast tabs (not yeast to make beer but dead yeast for health) and other Trappist products.